conumey/icewind-tales/Larry's Folk/Sessions/Session 36 - Nevermind the Boatcocks.md

 ## Session Summary
 After a rest to recover from their big fight with the yetis, the gang set out along the road, vowing never to trust [[Schlorpo]] again.

-A while down the road they encounter a bunch of ice sculptures, lovingly rendered forms of various animals in noble poses, the ice in the sculptures is crystal clear and the weather seems to pass around them.
+A while down the road they encounter a bunch of ice sculptures, lovingly rendered forms of various animals in noble poses, the ice in the sculptures is crystal clear and the weather seems to pass around them. [[Schlorpo|Stchorpo]] says that they are all carved by the [[Frost Maiden]] herself.
 The gang ponder them for a while, trying to decide whether to vandalise them, they weigh up the benefits of potentially angering the [[Frost Maiden]], and discuss whether she actually is behind this whole mess.

 At some point during this discussion, [[Depeche]] suddenly starts performing an ad hoc funeral for [[Rickets]], laying him down in an auspicious spot, and setting him alight. [[Soren]] steps in and consecrates this funeral, and much sorrow and mourning was had by all, I'm sure.